Been reading our updates, but don’t understand what a word means? Want to learn more about how your working conditions are decided? Read on!

 Lockout: Is an act by an employer intended to pressure a union to come to an agreement.
 A lockout may include closing a place of employment, suspending work, or a refusal to continue to employ a number of employees.

 Mediation: Usually conducted by a seasoned arbitrator, mediation is a process by which a neutral third party assists the parties to come to agreement, or to narrow the issues.
 It is often used to avoid the necessity of Arbitration, or to settle a Collective Agreement.
-There are both “private” mediations and Labour Board (LRB) mediation possibilities.
+There are both “private” mediations and Labour Relations Board (LRB) mediation possibilities.
 In bargaining, either party may make application for mediation through the LRB.
-Strikes and/or lockouts cannot occur while the application for mediation is being processed.
+Strikes and/or lockouts cannot occur while the application for mediation is being processed through the LRB.

 Monetary/Non-Monetary Bargaining Items: Contract language that governs things like postings, who gets priority for work, human rights, grievance procedures, etc. are non-monetary (do not provide wages or compensation to members).
 These are usually discussed first at the bargaining table.
 Monetary items are benefits and wages that go to Union members through the Collective Agreement, and are most often discussed nearer to the end of the bargaining process.